IainMF/Mens_Rights_NZ/submissions/MoH FV Complaint.md

 ---
-title: Minsitry of Health Family Violence Complaint
+title: Ministry of Health Family Violence Complaint
 description: A complaint about discrimination against men in the Ministry of Health's approach to family violence.
 date: 2025-08-20
 ---